 In addition, your rib fractures may cause damage to other internal organs.
 Your lung could puncture, making it very difficult to breathe and your liver or spleen may also be susceptible to damage from your broken ribs.

-If you have suffered from a chest or rib injury, TRUE Solicitors may be able to help you to make a claim.
-Our team of specialist lawyers whose experience and expertise can help you obtain the maximum compensation in the shortest possible time.
+If you have suffered due to a personal injury, TRUE Solicitors may be able to help you to make a claim.

 What are the common causes of chest and rib injuries?